jarokaz/tpu-gke-sandbox/examples/xpk/README.md

 # Running TPU workloads with xpk

-**xpk** [(Accelerated Processing Kit, pronounced x-p-k,)](https://github.com/google/maxtext/tree/main/xpk) i is a Python based tool to help Cloud developers to orchestrate training jobs on accelerators such as TPUs and GPUs on GKE.
+**xpk** [(Accelerated Processing Kit, pronounced x-p-k)](https://github.com/google/maxtext/tree/main/xpk)  is a Python based tool designed to help Cloud developers to orchestrate training jobs on accelerators such as TPUs and GPUs on GKE.

 **xpk** provides a simple command-line interface for managing GKE clusters and submitting training workloads that are encapsulated as JobSet configurations.
 In this reference guide, we do not use cluster management capabilities.
 We use **xpk** to configure and submit training workloads to the GKE-based training environment provisioned during the setup.

 **xpk** uses [JobSet](https://github.com/kubernetes-sigs/jobset) and [Kueue](https://kueue.sigs.k8s.io/docs/overview/) for running training workloads.
-It assumes that there is a LocalQueue named `multislice-queue` in the `default` namespace and submits workloads this queue.
+It assumes that there is a LocalQueue named `multislice-queue` in the `default` namespace and submits workloads to this queue.
 If you used the `default` namespace when provisioning your environment you can use it as is.
 If you used a different namespace, create a local queue using the following command.

 ```
 cat <<EOF >./local-queue.yaml